nathansgreen/fusemetrics/trunk/readme.txt

 PART 1: ANALYSIS

-Scan directories for xml files to identify metric values.
+Scans directories for xml files to identify metric values.
 It then  activates the various plugins with the appropriate information to do their work (specifically, to analyze the files and come up with metrics score(s).
 There are two kinds of analysis:
 a) Single number - for example average code complexity